What are ABLE savings plans?

 The designated beneficiary is the eligible individual who established and is the owner of the ABLE account.
 However, if the eligible individual is a minor child or is otherwise incapable of managing the account, the individual's agent, under a power of attorney, or if none, a parent or legal guardian can establish the account for the eligible individual.

 A designated beneficiary is limited to only one ABLE account at a time.

 Are ABLE accounts available in Wisconsin?

-Note As of October 1, 2017, the following states have launched their ABLE programs:
+Note: As of September 1, 2022, the following states have launched their ABLE programs:

 District of Columbia